 Why Do I Need an Extraction?

-An extraction may be necessary for a number of reasons.
-Some of the most common reasons for extracting a tooth include:
+Teeth extractions in Chico, CA are necessary for a number of reasons.
+Some of the most common reasons for teeth extractions include:

 - Deep decay